A Brief History

-By automating the multi-cloud code merging process, workloads can be effectively and efficiently coordinated, while hybrid workflows can be easily managed.
+By automating the multi-cloud code merging process, workloads are effectively and efficiently coordinated, while hybrid workflows are easily managed.
 The DevOps process is also integrated, promoting innovation by enabling both halves to focus on their core competencies.
-Fundamentally, developers are able to concentrate on code as opposed to the production process, and the operations team no longer needs to act as a gate-keeper.
+Fundamentally, developers can concentrate on code as opposed to the production process, and the operations team no longer needs to act as a gate-keeper.

-Owing to Ansible’s clear syntax and task-based nature, you also gain a simpler way of orchestrating the deployment of an application.
-Ansible’s library of modules and extensibility empowers users to orchestrate between multiple machines, all of which takes place using one simple language while ensuring that tasks in the playbook are carried out in the appropriate sequence.
+Owing to Ansible’s clear syntax and task-based nature, you also gain a more straightforward way of orchestrating the deployment of an application.
+Ansible’s library of modules and extensibility empowers users to orchestrate between multiple machines, all of which take place using a straightforward language while ensuring that tasks in the playbook are carried out in the appropriate sequence.

 When looking into the available software for managing your continuous integration/continuous delivery pipeline, Zuul stands out through its co-gating capabilities.
-Co-gating functions the same way as gating with the key difference being that more than one software is tested across numerous repositories, all of which are working towards a common goal, creating a failsafe testing environment as not only will a change not pass if it breaks its own project, but it also won’t pass if it breaks a different project.
+Co-gating functions the same way as gating, with the critical difference being that more than one software is tested across numerous repositories, all of which are working towards a common goal.
+The goal is to create a failsafe testing environment as not only will a change not pass if it breaks its project, but it also won’t pass if it breaks a different project.

-Regardless of whether code is dependant on multiple other systems, Zuul ensures that they are all tested together using a shared queue prior to applying any patches, taking the complications out of multi-project testing.
+Regardless of whether code is dependant on multiple other systems, Zuul ensures that they are all tested together using a shared queue before applying any patches, taking the complications out of multi-project testing.

-Additionally, for any repository that is known to Zuul, users are able to specify a dependency, meaning that one change is dependent on another.
-This includes changes in another project with projects residing in different systems, as well as testing across branches of the same repositories.
+For any repository that is known to Zuul, users can specify a dependency, meaning that one change is dependent on another.
+It includes changes in other projects with projects residing in different systems, as well as testing across branches of the same repositories.
 The testing of such changes can be managed through both dependent and independent pipelines, ensuring that dependencies are always accounted for.

 Parallelization & Testing

-Through Zuul’s knowledge of parallelization, multiple contributors are able to apply code changes all at the same time.
-Zuul itself knows not only where to run things and the order they should be run in but is also aware of the states they should be run in and the way it should respond to the results.
+With the help of Zuul’s knowledge of parallelization, multiple contributors can apply code changes all at the same time.
+Zuul itself knows not only where to run things and the order they should be run in but is also aware of the states they should run in and the way it should respond to the results.

 Through its origins of ensuring that all the components for each OpenStack release work together, which span over 800 repositories, along with OpenDev currently hosting 2129 Git repositories, OpenStack Zuul is ideal for enterprise-grade organizations running large and complex environments.
 However, both small and medium-sized businesses are also apt to reap the benefits of Zuul’s CI/CD management.
-To illustrate Zuul’s flexibility, the following are excerpts from Superuser that highlight its use case for the automobile industry, through a BMW case study, as well as for OpenLab, an open source ecosystem testing, development and collaboration project.
+To illustrate Zuul’s flexibility, the following are excerpts from Superusers that highlight its use case for the automobile industry, through a BMW case study, as well as for OpenLab, an open-source ecosystem testing, development, and collaboration project.

 “Software has been an integral part of cars for several decades and has become one of the key enablers for many modern safety and comfort features.
-The amount of software required to implement all these features, as well as the complexity inducted by the many configuration options of current cars, is constantly rising.”
+The amount of software required to implement all these features and complexity inducted by the many configuration options of current cars are constantly rising.”
 Says Tobias Henkel, a BMW software engineer.

 “After using CI/CD systems for many years for an ever-increasing amount of projects, the limitations of the existing CI solutions were starting to impact our software development efforts.
-With the increasing size and complexity of today’s software projects such as autonomous driving, the scaling capabilities of our CI/CD solution have become a crucial prerequisite of future development.
-The Zuul solution, especially after release of version 3.0, fully supports all our requirements to provide a centrally hosted solution that can be shared by many internal software projects.
-This dramatically reduces operations overhead and frees up valuable developer time to continuously improve all aspects of our CI system setup.”
+With the increasing size and complexity of today’s software projects, such as autonomous driving, the scaling capabilities of our CI/CD solution have become a crucial prerequisite for future development.
+The Zuul solution, especially after the release of version 3.0, fully supports all our requirements to provide a centrally hosted solution that can be shared by many internal software projects.
+It dramatically reduces operations overhead and frees up valuable developer time to improve all aspects of our CI system setup continuously.”

 Primarily the benefit we see is the ease of integration with other projects.
 Along those lines, Zuul is beneficial in general for open source users who utilize Ansible for other problem domains because it allows for a common language/workflow to be utilized both within the CI/CD system and outside it, opening the door for other tools to be more easily integrated.”